graphpql/graphpinator/docs/DefiningSchema.md

 ### Modifer & Named types

-For GraPHPinator, types are descendants of `\Graphpinator\Typesystem\Contract\Type`.
+In GraPHPinator, types are descendants of the `\Graphpinator\Typesystem\Contract\Type` interface.
+They can be categorized into two main groups:

-Types can either be Named or Modifiers.
 - Modifier types are the well known `NotNullType` and `ListType`
   - descendants of `\Graphpinator\Typesystem\Contract\ModifierType`
   - basicaly decorators around other types declaring nullability or declaring an array
   - cannot work on their own
-- Named types are "the real" types.
+- Named types are "the real" types which represent the core building blocks of your schema.
   - descendants of `\Graphpinator\Typesystem\Contract\NamedType`

-### Named types

-Named types can either be Abstract or Concrete.
+  - can be either abstract or concrete
     - Abstract types are `InterfaceType` and `UnionType`
       - descendants of `\Graphpinator\Typesystem\Contract\AbstractType`
       - implements logic to decide which concrete type to be resolved
     - Concrete types are `Type`, `InputType`, `EnumType` and `ScalarType`
       - descendants of `\Graphpinator\Typesystem\Contract\ConcreteType`

-This hierarchy describes "logical" grouping of the types, lets jump stright into definitions for each kind.
+This hierarchy provides a logical grouping for types.
+Let's jump into how to define each kind!

 ## Defining types

-Lets jump stright into examples for each kind.
+Here, we'll explore examples for defining each type category in GraPHPinator.

 ### Type

 > \Graphpinator\Typesystem\Type

+Here's an example of a Starship type:

 ```graphql
 # My Starship type